 "It's a complicated floor because there's lots going on in this period," Kobayashi frowned.

 Glenn Ligon.
 'Warm Broad Glow' (2005) at the Whitney Museum of American Art in New York City.
 Photo by the author

-For the most part, the Whitney does a commendable job of presenting a broad cross-section of their permanent collection in America Is Hard to See, and I was happy to see them give a decent amount of breathable wall space to female artists such as Lee Bontecou (Untitled, 1961), Agnes Martin (This Rain, 1960), and Jay DeFeo (The Rose, 1958–66), as well as a notable side-by-side comparison of Willem de Kooning (Door to the River, 1960) and Joan Mitchell (Hemlock, 1956), one of the few female artists of the 1960s New York School.
+For the most part, the Whitney does a commendable job of presenting a broad cross-section of their permanent collection in America Is Hard to See , and I was happy to see them give a decent amount of breathable wall space to female artists such as Lee Bontecou ( Untitled, 1961), Agnes Martin (This Rain, 1960), and Jay DeFeo (The Rose, 1958-1966), as well as a notable side-by-side comparison of Willem de Kooning ( Door to the River, 1960) and Joan Mitchell (Hemlock, 1956), one of the few female artists of the 1960s New York School.

 The evening concluded with Toronto-based A Tribe Called Red, a three-man DJ crew that draws upon their First Nation heritage to spin a danceable mash-up of pow-wow vocals and traditional drumming with contemporary dance music.
 The musicians asked for the crowd to shout back once if they were Cherokee, and then again simply if they were "in love."
-Behind them, a video was projected onto a large screen installed onstage.
-Men in feathered warbonnets charged on horseback as the Whitney silently faced them.
+Behind them, a video was projected onto a large screen installed onto the building.
+Men in feathered warbonnets charged on horseback as the Whitney stood silently behind them.

 Follow Catherine on Twitter.